-If one has oily or acne prone skin, I usually recommend products that say “non-comedogenic” on the label.
-This means it does not clog pores.
+- If you have oily or acne-prone skin, I usually recommend products that say “non-comedogenic” on the label.

-If they are dry based, I recommend products with hyaluronic acid or glycerin.
+- If they are dry based skin, I recommend products with hyaluronic acid or glycerin.

-Enter your email below to get a cheat-sheet on exactly what you need to know that you can save to your phone or computer for easy reference!
+We will email you a cheat-sheet on exactly what you need to know that you can save to your phone or computer for easy reference!

 GET MY FREE SKINCARE CHEATSHEET BELOW